bitrix24/b24restdocs/api-reference/user/user-search.md

 || **start**
 [`integer`](../data-types.md) | This parameter is used for managing pagination.

-The page size for results is always static: 50 records.
+The page size of results is always static: 50 records.

 To select the second page of results, you need to pass the value `50`.
 To select the third page of results — the value `100`, and so on.